 - The recovery drive must have equal or greater capacity than the master drive. - A recovery volume can be created with two hard drives only.
-A recovery volume and a RAID array cannot co-exist in the system at the same time, that is, if you have already created a recovery volume, you are unable to create a RAID array. - Only the master drive can be riewed in the operating system; the recovery drive is hidden.
+A recovery volume and a RAID array cannot co-exist in the system at the same time, that is, if you have already created a recovery volume, you are unable to create a RAID array. - By default, only the master drive can be viewed in the operating system; the recovery drive is hidden.